Shopify/eslint-plugin-shopify/docs/rules/jsx-no-hardcoded-content.md

 # Disallows hardcoded content in JSX. (jsx-no-hardcoded-content)

 Many JSX components accept children and other properties that are intended for UI content.
-In an internationalized app, you generally provide content to these components through a translation function, not directly as strings.
-This rule allows you to enforce that components not accept harcoded literal content.
+In an internationalized app, content is generally provided to these components through a translation function, not directly as strings.
+This rule enforces that components not accept harcoded literal content.

 ## Rule Details